Quasi Gelfand triples: Conclusion

 Finally, we have shown that every quasi Gelfand triple is associated to a Gram operator and the other way round.
 This led us to a decomposition of the quasi Gelfand triple into two ``ordinary'' Gelfand triples.

 We ended with the weak and strong version of the conjecture that every pre-quasi Gelfand triple is in fact already a quasi Gelfand triple.

-One application that we did not cover, that is still worth mentioning: Quasi Gelfand triples can be used to properly define boundary spaces and characterizing suitable boundary conditions for partial differential equations, see~\cite{Sk21}.
+One application that we did not cover, that is still worth mentioning: Quasi Gelfand triples can be used to properly define boundary spaces and characterizing suitable boundary conditions for partial differential equations that lead to existence and uniqueness of solutions, see~\cite{Sk21}.